Binary economics

-Binary economics, also known as two-factor economics, is a theory of economics that endorses both private property and a free market but proposes significant reforms to the banking system.
+Binary economics, also known as two-factor economics, is a proposed economics theory by Louis O. Kelso that suggests policy makers endorse a continued use of both private property and a free market but should also seek significant reforms to the banking system as a means of producing fairer economic growth.

-Louis Kelso theorized that widespread use of central bank-issued, interest-free loans to fund employee-owned firms could simultaneously finance economic growth and widen stock ownership in a way which binary economists believe would be non-inflationary.

-The term "binary" derived from its heterodox treatment of labor and capital (but not in the sense of binary opposition).
-Kelso claimed that in a truly free market wages would tend to fall over time, with all the benefits of technological progress accruing to capital owners.
+Kelso principally theorized with this model that widespread use of central bank-issued, interest-free loans to fund employee-owned firms could simultaneously finance economic growth and widen ownership interests in company shares.
+In a 1977 seminar on Policies for Capital Diffusion through Expanded Equity Ownership, Lawrence Klein concluded expansion of credit under the plan would be non-inflationary "if the funds made available flow into investments that raise national productivity."
+The term "binary" in his case is derived from a perceived heterodox treatment of labor and capital (but not in the sense of binary opposition).
+Kelso claimed that with advancing technology capital becomes more important than physical labor and if income distribution is determined by market forces, owners will become richer while labor will find it more difficult to survive.
+He favored spreading capital ownership rather than redistributive policies.

 Overview

-Binary economics rejects the claim that neoclassical economics alone promotes a 'free market' which is free, fair and efficient. (e.g., as an interpretation of the classical First Fundamental Theorem of Welfare Economics).
-Binary economists believe freedom is only truly achieved if all individuals are able to acquire an independent economic base from capital holdings, and that the distribution of ownership rights can "deepen democracy".
+Rodney Shakespeare argues that all individuals can be economically productive, whereas conventional economics focuses on paying jobs.

-Binary economics argues financial savings prior to investment are not required on the basis that the present money supply is mostly created credit anyway.
+According to Kelso's theory, prior financial savings are unnecessary for investment, as the existing money supply primarily consists of created credit.
 It argues that newly minted money invested on behalf of those without access to existing cash savings or collateral can be adequately repaid through the returns on those investments, which need not be inflationary if the economy is operating below capacity.
-The theory asserts that what matters is whether the newly created money is interest-free, whether it can be repaid, whether there is effective collateral and whether it goes towards the development and spreading of various forms of productive (and the associated consuming) capacity.

-Another contrast is that, in evidence-based economics, interest (as distinct from administration cost) is practically always necessary; in Binary Economics theory it isn't (not in relation to the development and spreading of productive capacity).
-Conventional economics accounts for the observed time value of money, whereas binary economics does not.
+Kelso's theory combines private property and free markets with interest-free credit to create "new capitalists" through broad capital distribution.

+Shakespeare claims that bank lending always involves the creation of money as new interest-bearing debt.

 Background

 The theory behind Binary Economics was proposed by American lawyer Louis Kelso and philosopher Mortimer Adler in their book The Capitalist Manifesto (1958).
-The book's title could be seen as a Cold War reference in opposition to communism.
+The authors compared their work to The Communist Manifesto.

 Kelso and Adler elaborated on their proposals in The New Capitalists in 1961.
 Then Kelso worked with political scientist Patricia Hetter Kelso to further explain how capital instruments provide an increasing percentage of the wealth and why capital is narrowly owned in the modern industrial economy.
 Their analysis predicted that widely distributed capital ownership will create a more balanced economy.
-Kelso and Hetter proposed new "binary" share holdings which would pay out full net earnings as dividends (with exceptions for research, maintenance and depreciation).
+Kelso and Hetter proposed new "binary" shareholdings which would pay out full net earnings as dividends (with exceptions for research, maintenance and depreciation).
 These could be obtained on credit by those not possessing savings, with a government-backed insurance scheme to protect the shareholder in the event of loss.

+Academic reception and criticism

+Binary economics is foundationally distinct from mainstream economics and has been widely rejected by mainstream economists.